 FUE Results by the End of One Year

 By the one-year anniversary after your surgery, your transplant process will largely be complete in terms of growth, thickness and density.
 Most of your follicles should be growing healthy hair at this point.
-Around the one-year mark is the time when many hair transplant patients who want to achieve even greater coverage can begin to evaluate whether they are good candidates for a follow-up surgery.
+Around the one-year mark is the time when many hair transplant patients who want to achieve even greater coverage can begin to evaluate whether they are good candidates for follow-up surgery.

 Get the Healthy Head of Hair You’ve Always Wanted

 An FUE hair transplant not only produces natural-looking results, but the recovery process is also relatively straightforward to manage.
 Having clear expectations ahead of time can ensure you don’t get overly concerned when your newly transplanted hairs begin to fall out, or when you don’t immediately see the thick, vibrant hair growth you were hoping to achieve.